Cambodian prince and politician Norodom Ranariddh dies at 77

 Ranariddh converted Funcinpec into a royalist party that won U.N.-sponsored elections in 1993.
 The elections were part of a peace process following the fall of the Khmer Rouge and three decades of civil war.

-Hun Sen’s post-election threats to unleash the security forces he still controlled resulted in him being named second prime minister under Ranariddh.
+Hun Sen’s post-election threats to unleash the security forces he still controlled resulted in him becoming second prime minister under Ranariddh, who was named first prime minister.

-After Hun Sen staged a coup against his partner in 1997 with a lightning military takeover, Funcinpec fell strongly under Hun Sen’s influence.
+Hun Sen staged a successful coup in 1997 after two days of combat in the capital, Phnom Penh.
+Ranariddh lost his post after fleeing into temporary exile, and Funcinpec fell strongly under Hun Sen’s influence.
 Ranariddh attempted several comebacks, and in 2006 founded the Norodom Ranariddh Party, but was destined to remain a marginal political player.

 Ranariddh’s last position was as chief advisor to his half brother, King Sihamoni.
 He was also leader of what was left of the Funcinpec party, which announced late Sunday that his body would soon be sent back to Cambodia.